cmu-hxiong-qierl/parallel-compressors/Final_Report/Final Report.md

 ![industry_performance](industry_performance.png)

-Considering the bandwith of bus (which is probably what limits the communication between CPU and GPU:
+Considering the bandwith of bus, which is probably what limits the communication between CPU and GPU:

 PCI-E Version 3.x: